LiamJCates/Programming-Notes/C++/Utilities/STL/Containers/Sequence/vector.md

 A vector manages its storage dynamically, requiring no outside help from the programmer.
 Storage is managed automatically so that on an attempt to insert an element into a full vector, a larger memory block is allocated for the vector, the vector elements are copied to the new block, and the old block is released.
 A vector is thus a flexible array; that is, an array whose size can be dynamically changed.

-Item insertion in the middle or beginning of an array is time consuming, especially if the array is large.
-However, inserting an item at the end is quite fast.
+Item insertion in the middle or beginning of an array is time consuming, especially if the array is large, as it is directly proportional to the number of elements behind the element being removed..
+However, inserting an item at the end constant time.

 ## Constructing